Laharah/deluge-uTorrentImport/README.md

 ![Screenshot](http://zippy.gfycat.com/LimpThreadbareAyeaye.gif)

 ### Changelog:
+#### v2.3:
+- Files skipped in uTorrent will not be downloaded by Deluge

 #### v2.2.6:
 - Added an option for preserving the uTorrent added date
 - Added options for importing bandwidth settings for uTorrent torrents
 - fixed rare bug with event timings that could prevent a torrent being rechecked
-- fixed a bug with WINE path torrent files on seperate drives.
+- fixed a bug with WINE path torrent files on separate drives.
 - fixed a bug where backed up .torrent files could be saved without extension

 #### v2.1.3: